 He was honoured in both 1969 and 1970 when he represented the Scottish League against the English League, firstly, at Hampden where he came on as a sub, and the following year, at Coventry where he started the match.

 He was voted the Supporters Club Player of the Year in 1969 and again in 1971.

 His last match for Saints was at Fir Park Motherwell where a crowd of 4646 saw the home team win 3 – 0.

 Saints team was: – Derek Robertson, Gordon Smith, Sandy Smith, Alex Rennie, Ian MacDonald, Gordon Cramond, Henry Hall, Jim O’Rourke, John Muir, Billy Ritchie, Duncan Lambie.
 Subs: Fred Aitken, Gordon McGregor.

 In 1975 Manager Jackie Stewart allowed him to leave Muirton on a free transfer.
 He would join Dundee United where his experience helped Jim McLean bring through a highly talented group of young players.

-Henry Hall was inducted into the St Johnstone Hall of Fame on Saturday night, an award that he richly deserves.
+Henry Hall was inducted into the St Johnstone Hall of Fame in 2013, an award that he richly deserves.